artiso-solutions/CoVoX/README.md

 With some imagination, you could control a calculator, or a virtual assistant, or even CRM application!

+## What do you need to start
+Covox is offered as .NET library and acts on behalf of the [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/?&ef_id=CjwKCAiAsOmABhAwEiwAEBR0ZnGHrvlWX0UGTbsmNt_o3jMSn2l-AiDqIeSMrQ-J2BgRJDmhTMrVgBoCjgoQAvD_BwE:G:s&OCID=AID2100063_SEM_CjwKCAiAsOmABhAwEiwAEBR0ZnGHrvlWX0UGTbsmNt_o3jMSn2l-AiDqIeSMrQ-J2BgRJDmhTMrVgBoCjgoQAvD_BwE:G:s), therefore to use it you will need:
+1) An [Azure](https://azure.microsoft.com) account (most of the Azure Cognitive Services have free tier plans)
+1) A .NET project or application
+2) A device connected to internet
+3) A device with a working Microphone

 ## How it works
 Download the library and provide to it your own [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/?&ef_id=CjwKCAiAsOmABhAwEiwAEBR0ZnGHrvlWX0UGTbsmNt_o3jMSn2l-AiDqIeSMrQ-J2BgRJDmhTMrVgBoCjgoQAvD_BwE:G:s&OCID=AID2100063_SEM_CjwKCAiAsOmABhAwEiwAEBR0ZnGHrvlWX0UGTbsmNt_o3jMSn2l-AiDqIeSMrQ-J2BgRJDmhTMrVgBoCjgoQAvD_BwE:G:s) subscription key.
 (If you don't know how to get a subscription key, follow this [guideline](https://azure.microsoft.com/en-us/try/cognitive-services/)).